How to Install PostgreSQL 16 on Ubuntu 24.04, 22.04, or 20.04

 Refresh APT Package Index Sources List

-After adding either the stable or testing PostgreSQL repository, it’s important to update your repository sources list.
+After adding either the stable or testing PostgreSQL repository, updating your repository sources list is important.
 This action ensures your system recognizes the newly added PostgreSQL repository:

 sudo apt update